Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Although it is possible to see Alishan in as little as a day, it means you would probably miss the sunrise.
 Therefore, settle overnight so that you, too, can experience this beautiful phenomenon.

-For more in-depth tips on visiting Alishan, see my mammoth post covering everything you need to know about visiting Alishan – from the best things to do in Alishan and how to get to Alishan to where to stay and what to eat.
+For more in-depth tips on visiting Alishan, read my mammoth guide covering everything you need to know about visiting Alishan and this one on how to get to Alishan.

 Where to stay in Alishan